If you don’t take time to think, someone else will do the thinking for you … maybe your competitors.

 Don’t hesitate to defend your domain.

-You can bet nobody else will do it for you.
+You can be damn sure nobody else will do it for you.

 Question: What are you doing to get some time to think and focus on only the things you can do?
-Share your thoughts by visiting our Facebook Page or @Exkalibur on Twitter.
-Let’s figure this out together.
+Share your thoughts in the comments below.